 Why get Certified?

-A training package has been developed with ABA therapist provider South Carolina Interventionists and Bee Sharp Professional Training to ensure your organization has the information and support to provide families dealing with autism an enjoyable experience during their stay with you.
+A training package has been developed with ABA therapist provider South Carolina Interventionists and Bee Sharp Professional Training to ensure your organization has the information and support to provide families dealing with autism have an enjoyable experience during their stay with you.

 The fee-for-service training package includes: